djeendebak/ForcedMountain/README.md

 ### Made by @djeendebak

+For new release.
+Update version in ForcedMountain.cs and manifest.json.
-Rum the release.bat to create a zip for upload to thunderstore
+Run the release.bat to create a zip for upload to thunderstore

 ## Current Functionality
 - Only lets you activate the portal if all mountain shrines have been activated.